wmo-im/csv2bufr/docs/source/bufr4_descriptors.rst

 Introduction
 ------------

-The data contained within the data section of a BUFR message (Section 4, byte 5 onwards - see previous page) are specified within the :redtext:`unexpanded descriptors` from Section 3 of the BUFR message.
+As part of the BUFR format, a list of the included parameters is embedded within the file using the :redtext:`unexpandedDescriptors` element of Section 3.
 This element takes a list of the parameters to be included and the order of those parameters.
 For example, the unexpanded descriptor list (in text, see format of descriptors below):

 .. code::

 	["unexpandedDescriptors"] = ["wigosID", "year", "month", "day", "hour", "minute", \
-                                 "latitude", "longitude", "mean sea level pressure"]
+                                 "latitude", "longitude", "pressure reduced to mean sea level"]

-would specify that the station identifier (wigosID) followed by the date, time, location and then mean sea level pressure would be included in the data section.
-For conciseness, aliases (or sequences in BUFR terminology) exist to group commonly reported parameters together, for example grouping the year, month and day together.
+would specify that the station identifier (wigosID) followed by the date, time, location and then the pressure reduced to mean sea level would be included in the data section.
+For conciseness, aliases (or sequences in BUFR terminology) exist to group commonly reported parameters together, for example grouping the year, month and day together in the group date.
 Using sequences, the above example becomes:

 .. code::

-	["unexpandedDescriptors"] = ["wigosID", "date", "time", "location", "mean sea level pressure"]
+	["unexpandedDescriptors"] = ["wigosID", "date", "time", "location", "pressure reduced to mean sea level"]

 where